federico-palma/Library-app/README.md

 Library app.
 Built with HTML, CSS, JavaScript.

 The app let's you have a personal bookshelf to keep track of the books that you have read or want to read in the future.
+Saving your reading list in the local storage of your browser.

 Part of The Odin Project course.